 Best Vanguard Dividend Fund #2: Vanguard Dividend Growth Fund

-For one, VDIGX isn’t an index fund—it’s actively managed by Wellington Management Company’s Peter C. Fisher.
-So rather than having to strictly follow rules like VDADX does with its benchmark index, Fisher has full discretion to build a portfolio of dividend growth stocks as they see fit.
-Currently, that portfolio is a tight grouping of around 40 predominantly large-cap stocks.
+Unlike VDADX, Vanguard Dividend Growth is actively run, currently helmed by Wellington Management Company’s Peter Fisher.
+And rather than having to strictly follow rules like VDADX does by tracking an index, Fisher has full discretion to build a portfolio of “high-quality companies that have both the ability and the commitment to grow their dividends over time.”
+His portfolio is much smaller, at a tight 44 stocks currently.

 Want to learn more about VDIGX?
 Check out the Vanguard provider site.